Compile-time DI guardrails

 BuildServiceProvider Misuse

-`BuildServiceProvider()` calls while composing registrations (for example in `ConfigureServices`, `IServiceCollection` extension registration methods, registration lambdas, or builder-style `.Services` helper flows).
+`BuildServiceProvider()` calls while composing registrations (for example in `ConfigureServices`, `IServiceCollection` extension registration methods, registration lambdas, or builder-style `.Services` helper flows), whether written as reduced extension syntax (`services.BuildServiceProvider()`) or as a direct static call (`ServiceCollectionContainerBuilderExtensions.BuildServiceProvider(builder.Services)`).

 Severity: Warning · Code fix: No